THE RISING TIDE

 7. BE MORE VULNERABLE

 Don't let bad experiences hold you back from love or happiness.
 I know for me personally I accumulated bad experiences in a mental suitcase and traveled around from place to place saying,"Oh no-- I've seen this before."
-It wasn't until I met my current boyfriend that I realized that after years of thinking I had all these issues and hangups that made me unloveable that I actually DIDN'T have those things-- I just made poor choices in who I made myself vulnerable to and often we were incompatible in that respect.
+It wasn't until I met my current boyfriend that I realized that after years of thinking I had all these issues and hangups that made me unlovable that I actually DIDN'T have those things-- I just made poor choices in who I made myself vulnerable to and often we were incompatible in that respect.
 So I went into this relationship with no roadmap-- I went in sans suitcase and I found that by being MORE vulnerable, letting my guard down, and not letting my past mistakes discolor the very bright and sunny portrait that I was-- I was loved and accepted for who I am intrinsically, regardless of my faults.
 And now I don't feel the anxiety, fears, or insecurities that came with all of the others because I am being the best self I can be (not what someone else expected me to be) and being completely transparent.
 And whether it lasts forever or not, there was a great gift in being vulnerable to one another and healing those aspects of ourselves that others might have taken for granted.

 8. TAKE A LEAP INTO THE UNKNOWN

 Like many of you, I have fears: fears of failure, fears of financial ruin, etc. Real, legitimate, crazy making fears about not being good enough.
 Fears especially about parenthood and making my family proud.
 When we constantly compare ourselves to others and their successes, we are focusing meaningful energy on something useless and depressing.
 Sometimes we have to take calculated risks and take chances that we normally would talk ourselves out of.
 By putting the focus back on ourselves and taking INSPIRATION from the things that enrich our souls rather than being green with envy over what we feel we have yet to accomplish, we can map positive strategies to maximize our success.
 Be consistent.
 Be intentional.
 Rather than worry about potential failure, reorient your mindset to what success looks like and attempt to make your dreams come true.
 You won't know if you can succeed if you never try it.

 9. CREATION IS CATHARTIC